A Thailand blog greets all Flemish people

 Which holiday joker?
 I just have to go to work today, lol.

 A “holiday” does not always mean a “day off”.
-Your birthday can also be a holiday for yourself, but even then you can also go to work.
-The Flemish Holiday, July 11, is a free, paid day for the Flemish civil service.
+Your birthday can also be a holiday for yourself, but you can also go to work.
+The Flemish Holiday, 11 July, is a paid day off for the Flemish civil service.
 The Walloons also have this on their Walloon Holiday.
-Since my place of employment, as a Flemish civil servant, was in Walonia, prov.
-Namur, there was always a pleasant discussion about it with my colleagues, who were all Walloons by the way.
+Since my place of employment, as a Flemish civil servant, was in Wallonia, province of Namur, there was always a pleasant discussion with my colleagues, who were all Walloons by the way.
 And no, I didn't get two.
-We solved this easily by, as a Flemish civil servant, shifting my day off to the Walloon public holiday as otherwise I would have been the only one in the office, which was in fact closed that day.
+We simply solved this by, as a Flemish civil servant, shifting my day off to the Walloon holiday, otherwise I would have been the only one in the office that was actually closed that day.

 For example, it is seen that Walloons and Flemish people can come to a good agreement.